15 top-rated 2020 planners on Amazon to keep your new year organized

 Tullofa Planner 2020 Pink Marble ($10.99; amazon.com)

-With marked tabs, twin-wire binding that won't bend and monthly and weekly breakdown pages to keep both your short-term and long-term goals in mind, the chic pink marble cover is just the icing on top.
+With marked tabs, twin-wire binding that won't bend, and monthly and weekly breakdown pages to keep both your short-term and long-term goals in mind, this planner has a chic pink marble cover that's just the icing on top.

 _______________________________________________________________________________